zencart/documentation/content/user/running/stock.md

 weight: 10
 ---

-Many options exist for inventory tracking.
-See
-[Admin > Configuration > Stock](/user/admin_pages/configuration/configuration_stock/) for details.
+Many options exist for stock management and inventory tracking.
+See [Admin > Configuration > Stock](/user/admin_pages/configuration/configuration_stock/) for details.

 Common configurations are: